mraveri/kiln-controller/docs/hardware_setup.md

 6. Camera module
 7. Thermocouple amplifier
 8. Thermocouple and thermocouple cable
-9. 3 led of possibly different color, 3 resistors (what value)
+9. Led module NeoPixel Stick
 10. misc cables to solder

-### Other things you might need:x
+### Other things you might need:

 But not necessarily.